juanluisbaptiste/docker-monero-wallet/README.md

   sudo docker-compose -p monerowallet logs -f

-After the containers finish starting up the Monero wallet will show up to be used as usual.
+After the containers finish starting up the Monero wallet will show up in your screen as usual.

-### Running the monerod daemon only
+## Running the monerod daemon only

-If you just want to start the monerod daemon then you can only start the monerod container:
+If you just want to start the monerod daemon, for example to have it running permanently on a remote server or a NAS system, you can only start the monerod
+container:

     sudo docker-compose -f docker-compose-prod.yml -p monerowallet monerod up -d

 The `docker-compose` file exposes to the host the port 18081 so you can connect with your local desktop wallet (in that case you should configure an username and password for the daemon).